radean0909/cv-api/README.md

-# cv-api
+# Curriculum Vitae
-A koa driven api to expose endpoints for building my resume
+An express/react driven app to build resume's / CV's and demonstrate in an fun-way my full-stack coding abilities!